Cedar shingles or shakes have many different grades and cuts.

 Cedar Shingle Grades

 The grade of cedar shingles varies.
-The highest grade is called a Number 1 Blue Label, and this is the highest grade of shingles for roofs.
+The highest grade is called a Number 1 Blue Label, the highest grade of shingles for roofs.
 They are made of 100% heartwood with 100% clear and edge grain.
-Heartwood is defined as the older, harder central wood of a tree that is usually darker, denser, less permeable and more durable than the surrounding sapwood.
-Sapwood is the younger, softer outer portion of the tree that is more permeable and less durable, lighter in color than heartwood.
+Heartwood is defined as a tree’s older, harder central wood that is usually darker, denser, less permeable and more durable than the surrounding sapwood.
+Sapwood is the younger, softer outer portion of the tree that is more permeable and, less durable, lighter in colour than heartwood.

 A Number 2 Red Label cedar shingle grade is a good grade for many applications, but flat grain and limited sapwood are permitted in this grade.